Chair and Manufacturing Ambassador

 Town of Penetanguishene

-Debbie was re-elected as Town Councillor in 2014.
+Debbie was re-elected as Town Councillor in 2014 and 2018.
 She owns a book store and has been a Penetanguishene resident for 21 years.
 Debbie served as the President of the Penetanguishene/Tiny Chamber of Commerce, Chaired the Millennium Project (Kitchi Statue) and played an active role in many community events.
 Educated in print journalism, Debbie was a reporter covering federal, provincial and municipal politics.
 She is the proud mother of triplet sons and grandmother of two toddlers.

 Lois owns and operates her own commercial real estate development, management and brokerage companies in Simcoe County.
 Her background includes planning positions with provincial and municipal governments, as well as senior sales, marketing and leasing positions with national and international commercial real estate organizations.
 Lois has supported the community through various volunteer activities over the twenty years she has been residing here.
 She has a degree in Urban and Regional Planning from the University of Waterloo, is a licensed real estate broker, and delights in the great boating experiences offered by Georgian Bay.